cswartzvi/hamilton/contrib/hamilton/contrib/user/skrawcz/customize_embeddings/README.md

 # Limitations
 This code is currently set up to work with OpenAI.
 It could be modified to work with other embedding producers/providers.

-The matrix optimization is not set up to be parallelized, though it could be done using Hamilton constructs, like `Parallelizeable`.
+The matrix optimization is not set up to be parallelized, though it could be done using Apache Hamilton constructs, like `Parallelizeable`.